A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Supplementary Material

 \subsection{Supplementary Note 9: Data Generation}

 To benchmark our algorithm, we construct large to ultra-large coupling matrices \(\J\), in both dense and sparse forms.
 A sparse \(\J\) has approximately $(1-p)\%$ nonzero entries.
 We generate only the lower triangular part of the matrix \(\J\), excluding the diagonal (which has zeros), and then symmetrize it by mirroring the values to the upper triangle.
-For the lower triangular part, we sample $z \in \{1, \dots, N_p\}$, with $N_p = \lfloor 102300/p \rfloor$; if $z < 1023$, we set $J_{ij} = J_{ji} = z - 511$.
+To sample $p$-sparse matrix $\J$ with $J_{ij}$ from $9$-bit signed integers, we sample $z \in \{1, \dots, N_p\}$, with $N_p = \lfloor 102300/p \rfloor$; if $z < 1023$, we set $J_{ij} = J_{ji} = z - 511$ (described in detail in \textbf{Algorithm S5}).
 To manage large matrices ($n \geq 10^5$), we use the Compressed Sparse Row (CSR) format~\cite{CSR2003book}, which stores only nonzero values, column indices, and row offsets.
 This enables efficient storage and access.
 Using CSR, we generate sparse matrices with $n = 10^5$ to $10^8$, and connectivity levels from $10^{-6}$ to $10^{-1}$, yielding billions of nonzeros with a fraction of the memory required by dense formats.

-For ultra-large fully-connected coupling matrices, explicit storage is prohibitively expensive due to the quadratic memory requirement.
+For ultra-large dense coupling matrices, explicit storage is prohibitively expensive due to the quadratic memory requirement.
 To address this, we implement an efficient, memory-free approach based on procedural generation.
-Instead of considering the full $n \times n$ matrix, we use a deterministic pseudo-random function to generate matrix elements on demand.
+Instead of considering the full $n\times n$ matrix, we use a deterministic pseudo-random function to generate matrix elements on demand.
 Specifically, each coupling coefficient is generated using the rule: $J_{ij} = \sin(i \, j + \mathrm{seed})$ with $\mathrm{seed} = 100$.
-This function-based representation ensures that the matrix remains symmetric and reproducible while entirely eliminating the need to store it in memory.
-As a result, we are able to work with fully-connected matrices of size exceeding $10^5 \times 10^5$, which would otherwise require terabytes of memory if stored explicitly.
+This function-based representation ensures that the matrix remains symmetric and reproducible while eliminating the need to store it in memory.
+As a result, we can work with dense matrices of size exceeding $10^5 \times 10^5$, which would otherwise require terabytes of memory if stored explicitly.